This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can inert substances and materials be used in production of sprouts, microgreen and shoots produced in water?
 For shoots and microgreens produced in soil?
 What about growing on burlap cloth?
 On coconut coir/fibre?
 Can the ‘soil’ be sterilized?
 (299) (358)

-For both water-based and soil-based systems, inert containers made of stainless steel and food-grade plastic are permitted (7.4.3).
-Growing media use is restricted to soil-based systems (7.4.6) and must contain “both a mineral and organic fraction” (7.4.6).
-Thus sterilizing the ‘soil’ would be counter indicated considering the likely presence of beneficial organisms in the organic fraction required in the growing medium.
-Burlap, coconut coir or coconut fibre could be used as part of the ‘soil’ or could function as the ‘container’ in a soil-based shoot or microgreen production system.
-The operator must confirm that these materials are free from and/or have not been treated with prohibited substances.
+For both water and growing media production systems, inert containers made of stainless steel and food-grade plastic are permitted (Clause 7.4.6).
+Growing media is restricted to soil-based systems (Clause 7.4.9) and must contain “both a mineral and organic fraction” (7.5.5.1 c)).
+Burlap, coconut coir or coconut fibre could be used as part of the ‘soil’ or could function as the ‘container’ or could function as ‘mulch’ in a soil-based shoot or microgreen production system (Clause 7.4.7).
+The operator must confirm that these materials are free from and/or have not been treated with prohibited substances and compliant with applicable CAN/CGSB-32.311 Table 4.2 listing annotations.

 Organic bean sprout production #